This is Post 27 in the ‘Meditation Guidance’ series.

 Living as Love is Natural – not an Ideal

 As we come to recognise mettā, or Loving Kindness, as an aspect of our own true nature, and as an aspect of our embodiment of Consciousness, there is a very significant deepening of our sense of what it means to live as embodied Consciousness.
 Ultimately, the practice of mettā is an invitation to recognise that Loving Kindness is an aspect of our true nature, and to live as that love.
 It is perhaps important however, to de-idealise that statement.
-However deeply significant and beneficial it may be to achieve this level of embodiment of Consciousness, it is important to remember that it is in fact completely natural to live as love – or a least to recognise that love is available at any time, through the practice of resting as Consciousness.
+However deeply significant and beneficial it may be to achieve this level of embodiment of Consciousness, it is important to remember that it is in fact completely natural to live as love – or at least to recognise that love is available at any time, through the practice of resting as Consciousness.

 To be absolutely clear, it needs perhaps to be said once again, that the mettā practice does not invite us merely to embrace Loving Kindness as a spiritual ideal, and to use the egoic will to push out love.
-Such an approach might enable a spiritual and idealistic part of us to temporarily override the feelings of other egoic parts who do not share the same sentiment, but this would not be either wise or sustainable in the long term.
+Such an approach might enable a spiritual and idealistic part of us to temporarily override the feelings of other egoic parts of us that do not share the same sentiment, but this would not be either wise or sustainable in the long term.

 The compensatory adoption of a ‘loving’ identity, is very common, especially in religious and spiritual communities, and while it can sometimes lead practitioners to genuine states of spiritual alignment, as often as not, it is shown to be simply superficial, or psychologically divisive, or at worst, a way of compounding existing psychological wounding, or patterns of spiritual narcissism.